-- Projects funded in the Early Activation category must fully spend the grant award by October 2023.
-As awards will be made in October 2022, this represents a quick timeframe for spending the grant funds, so readiness and deliverability will be an important evaluation criteria.
+Projects funded in the Early Activation category must fully spend the grant award by October 2024.
+As awards will be made in November 2022, this represents a quicker timeframe for spending the grant funds.

 Category B: Planning - Additional Eligibility and Uses